jpverkamp/blog/content/programming/programming-praxis/2013-01-23-sorting-via-splay-heap.md

 - Data Structures
 - Sorting
 ---
 <a href="http://programmingpraxis.com/2013/01/22/splay-heaps/" title="Splay Heap">Yesterday's post</a> from Programming Praxis gives a new (or at least different) vantage point on one of the most common problems in Computer Science: sorting.
-Today, we're going to implement a data structure known as a {{< wikipedia "splay heap" >}} and use that to perform a {{< wikipedia "heapsort" >}}.
+Today, we're going to implement a data structure known as a [[wiki:splay heap]]() and use that to perform a [[wiki:heapsort]]().

 <!--more-->